Cristóbal Balenciaga: Career

 Balenciaga was successful during his early career as a designer in Spain.
 He opened a boutique in San Sebastián in 1919, which expanded to include branches in Madrid and Barcelona.
 The Spanish royal family and the aristocracy wore his designs, but when the Spanish Civil War forced him to close his stores, Balenciaga moved to Paris.
 He opened his Paris couture house on Avenue George V in August 1937.

 However, it was not until the post-war years that the full scale of the inventiveness of his highly original designs became evident.
+Balenciaga was particularly known for his experimental approach to garment construction, structure, and emphasizing volume.
 In 1951, he totally transformed the silhouette, broadening the shoulders and removing the waist.
 In 1955, he designed the tunic dress, which later developed into the chemise dress of 1957.
 In 1959, his work culminated in the Empire line, with high-waisted dresses and coats cut like kimono.

+From 1956 onwards his fashion shows were always held one month after all other couture events.
+Hubert de Givenchy adopted this approach for Givenchy.

+In 1958, the French government awarded Balenciaga the Legion of Honour in the rank of a Knight (Chevalier de la Légion d’honneur) in recognition of his services to the fashion industry.

 In 1960 he made the wedding dress for Fabiola de Mora y Aragón when she married King Baudouin of Belgium.
-He created many designs for socialite Aline Griffith, diplomat Margarita Salaverría Galárraga, and designer Meye Allende de Maier, considering them his muses.
+He created many designs for C.I.A. agent Aline Griffith, diplomat Margarita Salaverría Galárraga, and designer Meye Allende de Maier, considering them his muses.
 He taught fashion design classes, inspiring other designers including Oscar de la Renta, André Courrèges, Emanuel Ungaro, Mila Schön, and Hubert de Givenchy.
 His often spare, sculptural creations were considered masterworks of haute couture in the 1950s and 1960s.

 His most famous clients were Mona von Bismarck, Gloria Guinness, Jackie Kennedy, Grace Kelly, Ava Gardner, and Audrey Hepburn.